shriyacarol123-ux/My-portfolio/README.md

 NutriTrack is a specialized health-data interface built to provide instant feedback on caloric intake.
 By connecting a responsive frontend to a MySQL persistence layer, it ensures that your daily energy tracking is accurate and stored securely.

 🎯 Project Focus: The Calorie Speedometer
-Unlike complex apps that track every micro-detail, NutriTrack focuses on the most critical metric for health management: The Daily Calorie Total.
+Unlike complex apps that track every micro-detail, CaloriTrack focuses on the most critical metric for health management: The Daily Calorie Total.
 It is designed for users who need a fast, "no-friction" way to log meals and see their updated status immediately.

 💡 Core Features (As Implemented)
 Instant State Synchronization: As soon as a meal is logged, the app fetches the new total directly from the database without a page refresh.